DrDoomerz/learning-quantum-with-qiskit/README.md

 Instead of just reading theory, I tried to actually build everything I learned.
 Circuits, simulations, measurements, visualizations.
 The idea was simple.
 If I cannot implement it, I probably do not understand it.

-A lot of the flow loosely follows the Qiskit Pocket Guide by O Reilly.
+A lot of the stuff loosely follows the Qiskit Pocket Guide by O Reilly.
 But this is not a copy of the book.
 It is me working through the ideas until they made sense.

 ---